-Overall, across England, more ambitious investment in bus infrastructure and services would more than double bus patronage (166% increase) by 2050, leading to 6.2bn additional annual bus journeys compared to 2018/19 levels.
+Overall, across Scotland, more ambitious investment in bus infrastructure and services would almost treble (181% increase) bus patronage by 2050, leading to 680m additional annual bus journeys compared to 2018/19 levels.

-Of these, 1.8bn journeys annually would have previously been travelled by car, representing an increase in bus patronage from modal shift of 50%.
+Of these, over 200m journeys annually would have previously been travelled by car, representing an increase in bus patronage from modal shift of 54%.

-In total, this means that increased investment in bus would deliver nearly two thirds of the total 79% increase in passengers from modal shift needed to support net zero.
+In total, this means that increased investment in bus infrastructure and services would deliver nearly two thirds of the total 84% increase in passenger from modal shift needed to support net zero.